staxhinho/Clock/README.md

-# Relógio digital em HTML
+# An HTML clock
-Um relógio digital feito em HTML, CSS e Javascript.
+A clock made in HTML, CSS and javascript